igvteam/igv-docs/igv-docs/docs/UserGuide/tools/blat.md

     * Right-click on a feature in a feature track and select _BLAT sequence_ from the popup menu.
 The BLAT input sequence is the section of the reference genome defined by the feature start and end bounds.
 * **Reference sequence defined by a region of interest (ROI)**
-    * After [creating a region of interest](../../regions), click on the region's red bar and select _BLAT sequence_ from the popup menu.
+    * After [creating a region of interest](../../regions), click on the region's red bar and select _BLAT sequence_ from the menu that pops up.
 The BLAT input sequence is the section of the reference genome defined by the region bounds.

-The sequence query is sent to an external BLAT search engine.
+The sequence query is sent to an **external BLAT search engine**.
 The default search engine is the BLAT server hosted at the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgBlat).
 UCSC's BLAT search supports most UCSC derived genomes including human and mouse genomes.
 See below for instructions on specifying a custom BLAT server, or configuring a command-line BLAT tool.